 Faculty Rule 5.08 (and most bar admitting authorities) require every student to complete a Legal Profession course.
 The Legal Profession requirement may be satisfied during either the second or third year with any number of courses covering professional responsibility and/or legal ethics.

-Students must take Legal Analysis and Writing I during the fall semester of the first year, Legal Analysis and Writing II during the spring semester of the first year, and Appellate Advocacy or Transactional Lawyering during the fall semester of the second year.
+Students must take Legal Analysis and Writing I during the fall semester of the first year, Legal Analysis and Writing II during the spring semester of the first year, and Appellate Advocacy or Transactional Practice during the fall semester of the second year.

 Other Graduation Requirements